navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Import your WoT identity in FMS (1/2).

 Now, optionally provide the form with the URI of an avatar you may have inserted on Hyphanet and a signature.
-Ensure “Image Captcha with Letters” is selected in the “Introduction Puzzle Type” dropdown.
-Click on the “Update” button.
+Ensure **Image Captcha with Letters** is selected in the **Introduction Puzzle Type** dropdown.
+Click the **Update** button.

 .. figure:: images/image118.png
    :width: 800